Skip to content

 Simple Profiling

-• Make sure the application runs long enough to collect enough data to overcome the timer granularity – a reasonable rule of thumb is to make sure the application runs for at least (4000×4⊃⎕PROFILE 'state') milliseconds.
+1. Ensure the application runs for a long enough period to collect enough data to overcome the timer granularity.
+As a guide, the application should run for at least (4000×4⊃⎕PROFILE 'state') milliseconds.

-Turn off as much hardware as possible.
-This would include peripherals, network connections, etc.
+1. Turn off as much hardware as possible.
+This would include peripherals, network connections, and so on.

-• Turn off as many other tasks and processes as possible.
-These include anti-virus software, firewalls, internet services, background tasks.
+2. Turn off as many other tasks and processes as possible.
+These include anti-virus software, firewalls, internet services, and background tasks.

-• Raise the priority on the Dyalog APL task to higher than normal, but in general avoid giving it the highest priority.
+3. Raise the priority on the Dyalog task to higher than normal (in general, avoid giving it the highest priority).

 Advanced Profiling

-The timing data collected by ⎕PROFILE is not adjusted for the timer's call time bias; in other words, the times reported by ⎕PROFILE include the time spent calling the timer function.
-One effect of this can be to make "cheap" lines that are called many times seem to consume more resource.
-If you desire more accurate profiling measurements, or if your application takes a short amount of time to run, you will probably want to adjust for the timer call time bias.
-To do so, subtract from the timing data the timer's' 'call time bias multiplied by the number of times the timer was called.
+The timing data collected by ⎕PROFILE is not adjusted for the timer's call time bias; this means that the times reported by ⎕PROFILE include the time spent calling the timer function.
+One effect of this is that "cheap" lines that are called many times appear to consume more resource.
+If you require more accurate profiling measurements, or if your application takes a short amount of time to run, you might want to adjust for the timer call time bias.
+To do so, subtract from the timing data the timer's' call time bias multiplied by the number of times the timer was called.

 Example